“Highsted is really good fun! You do exciting experiments in Chemistry that you wouldn’t do in primary school.”

 Pupils seeking a transfer who are judged suitable for a grammar school place through the school's in-year selection tests have a right of entry, providing places exist in the relevant year group.

-Please complete both pages of the attached Casual Admissions Form and return it to Admissions, Highsted Grammar School, Highsted Road, Sittingbourne, Kent ME10 4PT.
+Please complete the first three pages only of the attached Casual Admissions Form and return the whole four-page document to Admissions, Highsted Grammar School, Highsted Road, Sittingbourne, Kent ME10 4PT.
 Testing for in-year admissions is available at the school three times a year and will occur as soon as possible after receiving the completed application form.

 All applicants who are refused a place, whatever the reason, have the right of appeal to an independent appeal panel.
 Information about this process will be issued in all cases where an application is declined.